superfly/docs/blueprints/supercronic.html.md

 touch ./crontab
 ```

-If you need to run a job every 5 minutes, your `crontab` file would something like this:
+If you need to run a job every 5 minutes, your `crontab` file should look something like this:

 ```
 */5 * * * * echo "hello world!"